 Prerequisite: permission of the internship coordinator and the graduate program director.
 Requires at least 150 hours of work at a prequalified, academically related work site.
 Final report and presentation of findings also required.
 Only one internship may count toward the Group III requirements.

 MBA 298.
-Management Project (3) Prerequisites: MBA 216, Advanced to Candidacy, and permission of director.
+Management Project (3) Advanced to Candidacy, and permission of director.
 See Criteria for Thesis and Project.
 Examination of the work and problems general managers of business units face as chief strategists and organization builders.
-Independent analysis of an operating industry, business, or a principals functional area of an organization.
+Independent analysis of an operating industry, business, or a principal functional area of an organization.
 Case studies and field research project.
 Approved for SP grading.

 MBA 299.
-Thesis (3) Prerequisites: MBA 216, Advanced to Candidacy, and permission of director.
+Thesis (3) Advanced to Candidacy, and permission of director.
 See Criteria for Thesis and Project.
 Preparation, completion, and submission of an acceptable thesis for the master's degree.
 Approved for SP grading.